ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 How Long to Keep Records After Death

-Relatives of decedents usually need vital records like marriage certificates, tax returns documents, birth certificates, and death certificates for claiming the decedent's estates.
+Relatives of decedents usually need vital records like marriage certificates, tax return documents, birth certificates, and death certificates for claiming the decedent's estates.
 As such, it is crucial to keep such records permanently.
 However, if any of these records go missing, relatives of the deceased may locate the appropriate record custodian to request it.
 For instance, vital records like marriage, divorce, birth, and death certificates are maintained by the Vital Records Office of the Alabama Public Health Department.

 How to Expunge Death Records in Alabama?